noahvirus/group_project/README.md

 # Team Meeting #
 We are going to meet on Saturdays at noon in CSEL.

-We will meet with the TA at 6:30pm on Mondays every week.
+We will meet with the TA at 6:30pm on Mondays every week on zoom.